Cover photo by – @annlettering

 Artwork by @rylsee

 This is probably one of my favorite styles!

-Probably the best way to describe creative lettering it the type of lettering that has some sort of illustrations incorporated within.
+Probably the best way to describe creative lettering it the type of lettering that incorporates some different elements besides just the letters.

 So instead of just drawing letters in nice shapes and forms, you add illustrations, motives, and other elements to give it some context and bring it to life.

 Perhaps the easiest way is to just show you what i mean exactly.